112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 The French reputation for gaiety was built on the fame of Paris as a gay city and on the French way of doing things.
 The French theater was always bright and varied.
-Paris' cabarets and music halls were famed throughout the world.
+Paris’ cabarets and music halls were famed throughout the world.
 But there are about 35 million Frenchmen who do not live in Paris.

 <div id="31"><em>31.
 “The French are insincere; it is an inborn trait with them.”</em></div>